 Among the letters that Washington received in 1787 are several from Don Diego de Gardoqui, Spain's ambassador to the newly formed American republic.
 Gardoqui's principal mission was to secure favorable terms in a treaty between the United States and Spain to govern trade along the Mississippi River.
 Letters written to his superiors in Madrid reveal a shrewd diplomat who understood the importance of winning over George Washington, the man who was to become President, should the bold experiment of the Constitutional Convention succeed.

-In 1785 Gardoqui assisted in delivering a Spanish donkey from King Charles, "Royal Gift," that Washington wanted for his plan to breed mules at Mount Vernon.
+In 1785 Gardoqui assisted in delivering a Spanish donkey from Charles III, King of Spain, "Royal Gift," that Washington wanted for his plan to breed mules at Mount Vernon.
 His next gift to Washington was to be a Spanish edition of Don Quixote.
 The two men dined together on September 11, 17871, where Don Diego steered the conversation around to Cervantes.
 On November 9, the diplomat wrote to Washington, "requesting you would accept, and give a place in your library, to the best Spanish edition of Don Quixote which I recollect to have heard you say, at Dr. Franklin's you had never seen."2 The book was published in Madrid in 1780.

 By the time he received Don Diego's gift, Washington already owned his English translation.
 While Gardoqui's generosity did not have the desired effect—Washington refused to be drawn into the treaty negotiations—he did make Washington aware of Cervantes' great work, leading to Washington's purchase of the English edition.
 The book remained in Washington's library until his last years.
 In the inventory of Washington's estate taken after his death in 1799, the listing of books in his study runs eighteen pages.
 Among the books found "On the Table" is the English "Donquixote," valued at three dollars.